brajeshwar/brajeshwar.github.io/_posts/2008/2008-02-07-developer-summit-2008-india.md

----
-layout: post
-title: Developer Summit 2008, India
+# Developer Summit 2008, India
----

 The Indian <a href="http://www.developersummit.com/">Developer Summit 2008</a> Features Co-located Conferences on Bleeding-edge .NET, Rich Web, Daring Java.
 The Call for Proposals are now Open and Nominations are invited for the Awards.